Mitsubishi Delica: North America

 From 1987 until 1990, Mitsubishi sold this model in small numbers in the United States as the "Wagon" for passenger versions and "Van" for windowless cargo versions.
 The US versions all received a 107 hp version of the 2.4-litre 4G64 engine.
 For model years 1990 and 1991 an LS version of the Wagon was added.
 Taiwanese-produced CMC Delica vans are sold in Mexico as the Dodge 1000 as of July 2007.
 The Mitsubishi Expo LRV replaced the Van/Wagon in 1992.

 Once the fifteen-year minimum age threshold was reached, enthusiasts began importing Japanese domestic market Delicas to Canada.
 The 4WD turbo diesel van is also a common choice for Canadian postal workers who require a right-hand drive vehicle.
 The United States has a 25-year threshold for importing cars, and recently Japanese domestic market Delicas have begun to gain a following there as well.

-Since 2007, the Cargo versions built by the China Motor Corporation in Taiwan are being exported to Mexico wearing Dodge badges.
+Starting in 2007, the Cargo versions built by the China Motor Corporation in Taiwan were being exported to Mexico wearing the Dodge 1000 nameplate.
+This model was discontinued in 2010.

 From 2021, the Maine Bureau of Motor Vehicles (BMV) began actively de-registering Delicas imported into the United States that were previously registered in Maine under the 25-year federal import rule, by classifying it as an off-road all-terrain vehicle.